Edward Biberman: Life and career

 Biberman was married for 51 years to Sonja Dahl Biberman (1910–2007), an artist in her own right.
-His great-nephew is Jeremy Strick, the director of the Museum of Contemporary Art, Los Angeles.
+His great-nephew is Jeremy Strick, the former director of the Museum of Contemporary Art, Los Angeles, now director of the Nasher Sculpture Center in Dallas.
 Edward Biberman died of cancer in 1986.

 Exhibitions and awards

 Over the course of his career, Biberman exhibited his works at more than 35 solo exhibitions in Philadelphia, New York, Boston, Chicago, Paris, Berlin, and California.
 His works were also displayed at the American Artists' Congress (1936), the San Francisco Art Association (1937), the Golden Gate International Exposition (1939), the California Art Club (1943), and the Whitney Museum (1953).
 His never before seen painting entitled "The Biafran Child" is under consideration as a stamp for the benefit of the homeless children of Haiti and is to be housed at the original Hospital Albert Schweitzer, at Lambaréné in Gabon, Africa.
 The donation is to remain unnamed.

 His paintings are now to be found in the permanent collections of the Museum of the Pennsylvania Academy of the Fine Arts, Philadelphia, and the Museum of Fine Arts, Houston, Texas.
 His life-size portraits of singer Lena Horne and author Dashiell Hammett form part of the Smithsonian's National Portrait Gallery.
 Among his awards are the Lambert Fund Purchase Prize.